nickgamb/mindgardenai-site/src/pages/about/index.md

 ---
 templateKey: about-page
 path: /about
-title: About MindGarden AI
+title: About MindGarden
 ---
 ### Our Vision

-At MindGarden AI, we are dedicated to revolutionizing BCI research through our cloud-native platform.
+At MindGarden, we are dedicated to revolutionizing BCI research through our cloud-native platform.
 Our mission is to provide accessible, powerful tools that streamline the entire research pipeline, allowing researchers to focus on advancing scientific discovery in mental and cognitive health.

 ### Transforming BCI Research